Purdue vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Four

 Purdue Performance Insights

 - The Boilermakers are outscoring opponents by 5.5 points per game with a +160 scoring differential overall.
-They put up 70.7 points per game (73rd in college basketball) and give up 65.2 per contest (202nd in college basketball).
+They put up 70.7 points per game (73rd in college basketball) and allow 65.2 per outing (202nd in college basketball).

-- Purdue's offense has been less productive in Big Ten contests this season, scoring 67.9 points per contest, compared to its season average of 70.7 PPG.

-- The Boilermakers are averaging 74.6 points per game this season in home games, which is 8.6 more points than they're averaging in away games (66).
+- The Boilermakers score 74.6 points per game at home, compared to 66 points per game in road games, a difference of 8.6 points per contest.

-- Defensively, Purdue has played better at home this season, ceding 64.3 points per game, compared to 66.2 away from home.
+- Purdue gives up 64.3 points per game when playing at home this year, compared to 66.2 when playing on the road.

-- The Boilermakers have been scoring 65.5 points per contest in their last 10 appearances, an average that's slightly lower than the 70.7 they've scored over the course of the 2022-23 campaign.
+- On the offensive side of the ball, the Boilermakers have had a hard time putting the ball in the basket over their last 10 games, scoring 65.5 points per contest over that span as opposed to the 70.7 they've put up over the course of this season.

 © 2023 Data Skrive.
 All rights reserved.